 IoT, Industrial Machine, and Sensor Data

-With over 8.5K GitHub stars and growing, 1.8 million+ downloads, and an active Slack community, TimescaleDB is trusted by developers and teams around the world.
+With over 9,000 GitHub stars and growing, 600,000 active databases, and an active Slack community, TimescaleDB is trusted by developers and teams around the world.

 |Licensing and pricing models|

-TimescaleDB comes in 3 versions, including a fully managed Cloud-hosted solution, licensed under Apache 2 and Timescale License (TSL).
+TimescaleDB comes in 3 versions, including fully managed Cloud-hosted solutions*, licensed under Apache 2 and Timescale License (TSL).

 We invite representatives of vendors of related products to contact us for presenting information about their offerings here.

 |Recent citations in the news|

 Timescale Brings Powerful Time-Series Data Analysis to Developers Worldwide, Now Available in 75+ Cloud Regions

 How I Power My Trading Bot with TimescaleDB